vishutyagidev/overcrowded-metro/README.md

 - All processing is done locally - no data leaves your machine. 🔒

-- When ready, export your model with one click to .obj format - fully open and portable.
+- When ready, export your model with one click to `.obj` and `.glb` format - fully open and portable.

 ### 💡 4.
 Simulate Real or Hypothetical Scenarios